 Scheduling a meter reading appointment

-With over 68,000 meters to read, it’s not practical to schedule individual appointments.
+With about 72,000 meters to read, it’s not practical to schedule individual appointments.
 A customer can get an idea of the range of time we will be there from the utility bill, but the read day can and does vary by several days.

 Don't want us on your property?
 We offer meters that can be remotely read as well!